-If the insurer does not respond to a claim for permanent impairment within 2 months, the worker can seek assistance from WorkCover's Claims Assistance Service (CAS) on 13 10 50.
-CAS will issue the worker with a CAS reference number upon initial contact, and then contact the insurer to facilitate a response.
+If the insurer does not respond to a claim for permanent impairment within 2 months, the worker may refer the matter to WorkCover's Customer Service Centre on 13 10 50.
+The Centre will refer the matter (as a level 1 complaint) to the insurer to facilitate a response.